naenumtou/ifrs9/PD/README.md

 * `autoCorrTest.ipynb`: The linear regression model assumption tested for residual autocorrelation.
 * `multicolTest.ipynb`: The linear regression model assumption tested for independence variables multicollinearity.
 * `CooksDStudent.ipynb`: The outlier analysis of regression model using Cook's Distance and Studentised Residual.
+* `cointegrationReg.ipynb`: The cointegration analysis of regression model using Engle–Granger two-step method.
 ### Lifetime
 * `lifetimeCalibration.ipynb`: The lifetime calibration using `fsolve` scipy function to minimise to error between overall level and risk grade level.